surifirstpin/biplus_documentation/docs/Model.md

 ## Custom Query

-BI+ helps you yo create your own set of derived custom table that doesn’t already exist in your database.
+BI+ helps you you create your own set of derived custom table that doesn’t already exist in your database.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2MjA3MjMyNV19
+eyJoaXN0b3J5IjpbNjQ3MTk1ODQ0XX0=
 -->